 It is great that the AMS is able to conduct this competition which values and encourages mathematical talent.
 While sports are usually celebrated, it is wonderful that students interested in mathematics can also be encouraged.
 I sincerely hope that many more students gain the opportunity to participate in this competition.

 About 150 students and teachers from the Orlando, Florida area saw the 2017 Arnold Ross Lecture by Ken Ono, followed by a victory by Cameron Chang in Who Wants to Be a Mathematician.
-Descriptions and photos of both events follow, as well as a video of Cameron just after his victory.
+Descriptions and photos of both events follow, as well as videos from the games, including one of Cameron just after his victory.

 Why does Ramanujan, "The Man Who Knew Infinity,’’ matter?, Ken Ono, Emory University

 Ken Ono gave the audience many reasons to care about Srinivasa Ramanujan (1887-1920), the Indian mathematician who did tremendous work with little formal training.
 His life story is very touching, his work still yields new insights today--both about the math results themselves and about applications of his discoveries, for example, in signal processing.
 Ono described Ramanujan's life while sharing clips from the film about Ramanujan, The Man Who Knew Infinity, on which he served as associate producer.
 Here is an excerpt of the letter that Ramanujan, then a clerk, sent to the English mathematician, G.H.
 Hardy.

 Left: Ken Ono with Dev Patel, who played Ramanujan, on the set of the film.
 Right: A scene in Hardy's office, in which he and Ramanujan discuss their different mathematical styles.